fhassan0592/micro-cmdb/README.md

 [Node.js](https://nodejs.org/) v10+ is recommended.

 Clone the repo into your desired folder, then install dependencies and start the server.
-For production level use,
+For production level use, please use proprietary certificates (if locally hosted), and make sure to implement load balancing if this is going to be heavily used.

 ```sh
 $ git clone https://github.com/fhassan0592/micro-cmdb.git .